 - The quality of the bond surface(s)

-There are a variety of coatings that can be used in PCB and electronic component encapsulation and there are experts ready and willing to help make sure you choose the best one for your application and material you’re coating.
-Finding a compatible coating for a substrate (the material being bonded to) is essential and the manufacturers of the coatings are very capable of pairing you with the best coating for your job.
-So, that’s number 1 from the list.
+There are a variety of coatings that can be used in PCB and electronic component encapsulation.
+There are experts ready and willing to help make sure you choose the best one for your application and the material you’re coating.
+Finding a compatible coating for a substrate (the material being bonded to) is essential, and the manufacturers of the coatings are very capable of pairing you with the best coating for your job.
+So, that’s number 1 on the list.